Skip to main content

 You can also download the full report in English, and the Executive summary in English, Dutch, Spanish, French and German below

-Barnaby is a PhD Researcher at Leeds Beckett University, where he also works for ICOACHKIDS.
+Barnaby is a Lecturer at Edge Hill University, where he also works for ICOACHKIDS.
 His current work seeks to explore the nature of talent development environments across Europe.
-He has previously studied at the University of Birmingham and Loughborough University.
+He has previously studied at Leeds Beckett University, the University of Birmingham and Loughborough University.
 Aside from his research, he is also a Hockey Coach.

 Professor Sergio Lara-Bercial